Everything Is Connected

 Natural sciences regularly provide new data showing that the world exists as an interconnected system.
 This lays the ground for a post-capitalist ethic, reflected in the long-ignored wisdom of indigenous people.

-This post belongs to a reading series of Less is More by Jason Hickel.
-For quick access to all chapters, please click here.
-On smartphones, share links are at the bottom of the screen.
+This post is part of a reading series on Less is More by Jason Hickel.
+To quickly access all chapters, please click here.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.